The “F” Word: Anthropology’s Feminisms

 For the inaugural issue of Feminist Anthropology, we invite submissions that honor the heterogeneous inheritance of feminist orientations within feminist anthropology, embracing the uneasy, the obscene, the liberatory, the divisive, and the courageous.
 We seek contributions that reflect the ways in which feminist anthropology has been a generative and creative engine for innovative and paradigm-shifting research.

-1) Short essays under 3000 words in length to be featured under the theme of “Situating Research.”
+1) Short essays under 3000 words in length will be featured under the theme of “Situating Research.”
 These essays may take on a particular problematic within the author’s anthropological field of scholarship, engaging a pressing question, or taking up a particular feminist genealogy and accounting for the present state of feminist scholarship.

 2) We also seek research articles between 4000-6000 words in length (including bibliography and citations).
 Research articles should be grounded in a particular research project and focused on evidence, whether it is linguistic, somatic, ethnographic, material, or practice-based.
 How does this project demonstrate the ways in which anthropology has benefitted from feminist analysis and insight?
-How does the work contribute to on-going feminist research, and how is this novelty particular to anthropological scholarship?
-Drawing on discussion across the four-fields, and across generations of scholars with a range of institutional affiliations, we invite scholars to contribute to these conversations.
+How does the work contribute to on-going feminist research, and how is this particular to anthropological scholarship?
+Drawing on discussions across the fields, and across generations of scholars with a range of institutional affiliations, we invite scholars to contribute to these conversations.

 The Scholar One submission is located at https://mc.manuscriptcentral.com/americananthro-afa.
-Interested parties may send queries to editors Dána-Ain Davis ([email protected]) and Sameena Mulla ([email protected]).
+Interested parties may send queries to editors Dána-Ain Davis ([email protected]) and Sameena Mulla (sameena.mull[email protected]).
 Manuscripts will be due August 15th, and the first issue will be released May 2020.